-Experiments of pain with human subjects are difficult, subjective, and ethically constrained.
-Since the molecular mechanisms of pain transduction are reasonably conserved among different species, these problems are partially solved by the use of animal models.
-However, animals cannot easily communicate to us their own pain levels.
-Thus progress depends crucially on our ability to quantitatively and objectively infer the perceived level of noxious stimuli from the behavior of animals.
-Here we develop a quantitative model to infer the perceived level of thermal nociception from the stereotyped nociceptive response of individual nematodes Caenorhabditis elegans stimulated by an IR laser.
-The model provides a method for quantification of analgesic effects of chemical stimuli or genetic mutations in C. elegans.
-We test the nociception of ibuprofen-treated worms and a TRPV (transient receptor potential) mutant, and we show that the perception of thermal nociception for the ibuprofen treated worms is lower than the wild-type.
-At the same time, our model shows that the mutant changes the worm's behavior beyond affecting nociception.
-Finally, we determine the stimulus level that best distinguishes the analgesic effects and the minimum number of worms that allow for a statistically significant identification of these effects.
+A goal of many sensorimotor studies is to quantify the stimulus-behavioral response relation for specific organisms and specific sensory stimuli.
+This is especially important to do in the context of painful stimuli since most animals in these studies cannot easily communicate to us their perceived levels of such noxious stimuli.
+Thus progress on studies of nociception and pain-like responses in animal models depends crucially on our ability to quantitatively and objectively infer the sensed levels of these stimuli from animal behaviors.
+Here we develop a quantitative model to infer the perceived level of heat stimulus from the stereotyped escape response of individual nematodes Caenorhabditis elegans stimulated by an IR laser.
+The model provides a method for quantification of analgesic-like effects of chemical stimuli or genetic mutations in C. elegans.
+We test ibuprofen-treated worms and a TRPV (transient receptor potential) mutant, and we show that the perception of heat stimuli for the ibuprofen treated worms is lower than the wild-type.
+At the same time, our model shows that the mutant changes the worm's behavior beyond affecting the thermal sensory system.
+Finally, we determine the stimulus level that best distinguishes the analgesic-like effects and the minimum number of worms that allow for a statistically significant identification of these effects.